Fourier transforms and iterated function systems: Higher dimensions

-In \cite{LV}, the way absolute continuity of $\mu$ was established, a key part of the argument was to prove the Fourier transform of $\widehat{\mu}$ decays polynomially under the spectral gap of the operator $T$ and large contraction ratios.
+The way absolute continuity of $\mu$ was established in \cite{LV}, a key part of the argument was to prove the Fourier transform of $\widehat{\mu}$ decays polynomially under the spectral gap of the operator $T$ and large contraction ratios.
 However, it is not clear what kind of assumptions lead to the spectral gap hypothesis on $T$.
-It is conjectured (e.g. \cite{BenoistSaxce}) that under dense rotations (i.e. $\theta_j$ form a dense subgroup), $T$ should have a spectral gap.
-However, this is only known when the rotations $\theta_j$ are \textit{algebraic}, in which case Bourgain and Gamburd \cite{BourgainGamburd} for $SO(3)$, and Benoist and de Saxc\'e \cite{BenoistSaxce} for general $d \geq 3$, proved the existence of spectral gap for $T$.
+It is conjectured (see e.g. Benoist and de Saxc\'e \cite{BenoistSaxce} from 2016) that under dense rotations (i.e. $\theta_j$ form a dense subgroup), $T$ should have a spectral gap.
+However, this is only known when the rotations $\theta_j$ are \textit{algebraic}, in which case Bourgain and Gamburd \cite{BourgainGamburd} for $SO(3)$ in 2012, and Benoist and de Saxc\'e \cite{BenoistSaxce} in 2016 for general $d \geq 3$, proved the existence of spectral gap for $T$.

-However, in \cite{Varju} Varj\'u proved under dense rotations a weaker contraction property for $\|T^n\|_{L^2_0(\mathrm{SO}(d))}$ that quantitatively involves weights of irreducible representations of $\mathrm{SO}(d)$.
+However, in 2013 in \cite{Varju3} Varj\'u in proved under dense rotations a weaker contraction property for $\|T^n\|_{L^2_0(\mathrm{SO}(d))}$ that quantitatively involves weights of irreducible representations of $\mathrm{SO}(d)$.
 This, together with the idea from \cite{LV}, can be used to prove subpolynomial Fourier decay for the associated self-similar measures.
 We will outline this here for equicontractive IFSs, and we remark that the proof likely generalises to general IFSs as did \cite{LV}.